PicnicSupermarket/dbt-docs/FORK.md

             - bla: bla
   ```

-  `meta_additional` enables users to add rows under the row that contains `meta`.
+  `meta_docs` enables users to add rows under the row that contains `meta`.
 It has to be a list of lists, where
   each inner list contains dictionaries with one key-val pair.
 The
   index of the outer list defines the position of the row, the index of the inner list(s) defines the position inside
   the row.